Currency

 The way they work is slightly different from other light bulbs.
 The light is produced by a solid substance, not gases or filaments.
 This material is called a diode, which is made of a special alloy called aluminum-gallium-arsenide that allows electricity to pass through it easily.

 When a current flows through the diode, it begins to emit electromagnetic particles called photons, which produce light.
 It's worth noting that these lamps are striking in their "endurance".
-While an ordinary light bulb will last for several months, if not weeks, LEDs can be replaced for about 10 years.
+While an ordinary light bulb will last for several months, if not weeks, LEDs can serve as much as 10 years.